solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 With this instruction, the fee payer accepts to pay application fees specifying the maximum amount.
 This instruction **MUST** be included in the transaction that interacts with dapps having application fees.
-This instruction is like an infallible transfer if the payer has enough funds i.e, even if the transaction fails, the payer will end up paying required amount of application fees.
+This instruction is like an infallible transfer if the payer has enough funds i.e, even if the transaction fails, the payer will end up paying the required amount of application fees.
 If the payer does not have enough balance, the transaction fails with the error `InsufficientFunds`.
-This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated, and the sum of the all the fees are deducted from the payer.
-The (Accounts -> Fees) map will be created and passed into invoke context and execution results.
+This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated, and the sum of all the fees is deducted from the payer.
+The (Accounts -> Fees) map will be created from loaded accounts and passed into invoke context and execution results.
 Before executing the transaction, we will check if enough application fees is paid to coverall loaded accounts.
 In case of missing instruction or insufficient fees paid, the transaction will fail, citing `ApplicationFeesNotPaid` error.
 If the transaction read locks an account on which read lock has been disabled then the transaction fails with an error `ReadLockDisabled`.
 If the transaction fails at this stage the payer will end up paying `base fees + prioritization fees + application fees`.
 If the transaction is successfully executed, then rebates are returned to the payer and the remaining fees are transferred to respective accounts.
 If the transaction fails to execute, the fees are transferred to respective accounts without any rebates.

-If payer has overpaid the application fees then the after paying all application fees the remaining amount will be returned to the payer even if transaction fails.
+If payer has overpaid the application fees then after paying all application fees the remaining amount will be returned to the payer even if the transaction fails.
 In case of partial payment, the user will lose the partially paid amount.
 To avoid burning application fees or creating new accounts, we add a constraint that accounts on which application fees are paid must exist and write-locked.
 Suppose we pay application fees on an account that does not exist.
 In that case, the payer will end up paying `base fees + prioritization fees + application fees on existing accounts`, and the transaction will fail.
+This instruction cannot be CPI'ed into.

 It requires:

 Accounts :

 * None

-Argument : Maximum application fees to be paid in lamports as `u64`
+Argument: Maximum application fees to be paid in lamports as `u64`

 #### UpdateApplicationFees Instruction